 A Colonial Manor on Pitts Bay Road

 Bermuda's hotel stock splits fairly cleanly into two categories.
 On one side sit the large-format resort properties: the Fairmont Southampton with its golf course and beach club, the Rosewood Bermuda in Tucker's Town with its private cove, the St. Regis Bermuda Resort anchoring the St. George's end of the island.
 On the other sit the smaller, architecturally specific properties that predate the resort era and operate by a different logic entirely.
-Rosedon Hotel at 61 Pitts Bay Road sits squarely in the second category.
+Rosedon Hotel at 61 Pitts Bay Road, Pembroke, Bermuda, is a 4-star hotel with 40 rooms.

 The building itself is a mid-19th-century Bermudian manor house, and the Pitts Bay Road corridor it occupies has long been one of the more quietly significant stretches in the parish of Pembroke.
 Running along the northwestern edge of Hamilton Harbour, the road connects the capital to the larger western parishes, and the properties along it tend toward Georgian-inflected colonial architecture: white limestone facades, shuttered windows, and grounds that retain a domestic scale even as the surrounding area urbanises.
 Rosedon sits within that tradition rather than against it.